Anchoring seems simpler than it is.

 When selecting a fluke style anchor, keep a few things on mind.
 First, choose your fluke based on the size as the primary consideration and weight only as a secondary consideration.
 The weight only does a little to hold the boat.
 Weight is really only necessary to drive the arms into the ground enough to get a good hold.
 So if you boat on muddy bottoms, you may find that you don’t need as heavy of an anchor as if you boat over sand, which needs more weight to drive the arms into.

 Not all anchors are equal.
-While a fluke style anchor is, for the most part, a fairly generic product, this test proves that not all perform quite the same.
+While a fluke style anchor is, for the most part, a fairly generic product, not all perform quite the same.
 The Fortress anchor seems to stand out even among other fluke style anchors with that extra bit of holding power.

 Works best in muddy river/lake bottoms or light vegetation.